Common Poisonous Plants for Cats to Avoid

 Topping the list of outdoor culprits are beautiful yet baleful azaleas, which can send cats into gastrointestinal distress with a side of potential heart failure.
 Equally stunning and sinister, the rhododendron poses a similar toxic threat with even a few leaves being potentially lethal.
 And let’s not overlook the deceiving allure of oleander; its every part, from flower to root, is drenched in danger and can lead to tragic results if your cat decides to sample its foliage.

-Now, ponder the autumn crocus – not to be confused with its less toxic namesake, the spring crocus.
+Now, consider the autumn crocus – not to be confused with its less toxic namesake, the spring crocus.
 The autumn variety packs a volatile wallop, with symptoms of ingestion including severe vomiting, organ damage, and even respiratory failure.
 Then, as the weather warms and the yew shrubs begin to spread their evergreen branches, beware, for their needles can spell trouble with a capital T for any cat who nibbles on this toxic greenery.

-It is not just the well-known plants that pose a risk; even the seemingly innocuous can be deceivers.
+It isn’t just the well-known plants that pose a risk; even the seemingly innocuous can be deceivers.
 Your cat might see a garden as an all-you-can-eat salad bar, unaware that ornamental plants like the chrysanthemum could cause vomiting, diarrhea, and skin irritation.
 And while you are marveling at the vivid perennials, remember that the foxglove, though striking, hides a heart-stopping secret in its beauty.
 Ingestion can lead to a slew of heart-related issues, troubling for any pet owner to contemplate.

 Amid this botanical minefield lies a silver lining.
 By knowing which plants can hurt your feline friend, you can transform your garden into a sanctuary rather than a trap.
-Ensuring your outdoor space is as cat-friendly as it is charming does not have to be a compromise.
+Ensuring your outdoor space is as cat-friendly as it’s charming does not have to be a compromise.
 Get into the habit of screening your greens, and you’ll make every outdoor escapade a safely sniffable saga for your cat!

 Early Signs of Plant Poisoning in Cats